audiobookshelf/audiobookshelf-api-docs/source/index.html.md

 Contributions to this documentation are welcome!
 [View API docs GitHub repo](https://github.com/advplyr/audiobookshelf-slate)

-If you are a .NET developer we could use your help with a Windows installer for audiobookshelf server.

 # Authentication

 Audiobookshelf uses a users API token as a Bearer token for requests.
 For GET requests the API token can optionally be passed in as a query string.